 - Its Link Status LED will help you choose a perfect spot where the extender-to-router WiFi connection is optimal.

-- If you get a poor or no connection, move your Nighthawk extender closer to the main WiFi router and try again until the Link Status LED becomes white or blue.
+- If you get a poor or no connection, move your Netgear Nighthawk WiFi extender closer to the main WiFi router and try again until the Link Status LED becomes white or blue.

 - Grab a computer or laptop to the location with a poor WiFi router coverage and connect it to the extended WiFi network.

-- Note: Your smart Nighthawk extender uses the same WiFi network settings as your main networking router for its 2.4 and 5 GHz extended networks.
+Note: Your smart Netgear Nighthawk extender uses the same WiFi network settings as your main networking router for its 2.4 and 5 GHz extended networks.

 - For instance, if the Nighthawk extender connects to your router’s 2.4 GHz WiFi band, your extender uses the router’s 2.4 GHz wireless/WiFi settings for its network.

-- If your Nighthawk extender connects to the existing router’s 5 GHz WiFi band, then your extender will use the router’s 5 GHz WiFi settings for its network.
+- If your Netgear Nighthawk WiFi extender connects to the existing router’s 5 GHz WiFi band, then your extender will use the router’s 5 GHz WiFi settings for its network.